nzue-wow/Lernperiode_7/readme.md

 ## 14.11

-- [ ] Fix the favorites display so that the saved songs show up automatically on the website after refreshing the page.
+- [x] Fix the favorites display so that the saved songs show up automatically on the website after refreshing the page.
-- [ ] Make favorite songs clickable so that they load their lyrics automatically.
+- [x] Make favorite songs clickable so that they load their lyrics automatically.
 - [ ] Find out how to Display the trending songs.
 - [ ] Programm the Field Trendig songs, so that it works.

+ ✍️ Today I did...
+(50-100 Wörter)
+ I fixed the favorites display.
+Now all the saved favorites are listed under Fav lyrics.
+They stay even when you refresh the page.
+Now you can also click on them and then the lyric of the clicked song appears.
+I also startet researching how to do the trending Song display.
+I think it a bit too compicated because I have to use two different APIs.
+And also I haven't found a good API for trending songs.
+So i probably will focus on other functions in the next week and keep the trending songs for last.

+## 21.11

+- [ ] Add delete Button, and also limit the numbers of favorites
+- [ ] Improve readability of the lyrics
+- [ ] Make the sharing button work(share on social media, whatsapp or export lyrics as text file.
+- [ ] Remember last searches and allow quick reloading of lyrics.